Time to adopt serverless?

 Thankfully, serverless architecture facilitates this new way of work and Fauna have an excellent product to achieve serverless deployment.

-Dave looks at serverless deployment concepts such as cloud native, event-driven, less ops/more architecture, the flywheel effect and cognitive burden.
+Dave looks at serverless concepts such as cloud native, event-driven, less ops/more architecture, the flywheel effect and cognitive burden.
 He also covers the game-changing effect of the data journey and a low friction developer experience.

 “The only code you will have to write is business logic.”